 Our information sources provide a variety of information, such as news summaries, on a regular basis.
-Information of this kind is identified using the SUBJECT field; for example, the query (subject: newssummary) matches the New York Times news summary, as well as various kinds of AP news summaries.
+Information of this kind is identified using the SUBJECT field; for example, the query (subject: news summary) matches the New York Times news summary, as well as various kinds of AP news summaries.
 In the descriptions below, (NYT) refers to material from the New York Times, (AP) refers to material from the Associated Press.
-The following subject identifiers are used consistently by our information sources:
+The following subject identifiers are used consistently by our information sources, but note that they do change occasionally and new subjects may be added for events occurring at a particular time, i.e. elections, sport seasons, etc.: